LibraryCarpentry/lc-data-intro/episodes/04-regular-expressions.md

 teaching: 20
 exercises: 25
 questions:
-- how can you imaging using regular expressions in your work?
+- how can you imagine using regular expressions in your work?
 objectives:
 - use regular expressions in searches
 keypoints: